IntentArchitect/Docs/articles/application-development/code-management/code-management-csharp/code-management-csharp.md

 [IntentManaged(Mode.Merge)]
 public void Method()
 {
-    // [IntentMatch("SomeOtherMethod")]
+    // [IntentIgnore(Match = "SomeOtherMethod")]
     SomeOtherMethod(argument, additionalArgument);
 }
 ```

 In the above example, the `SomeOtherMethod` value for the commented out attribute lets Intent know to correlate this statement in your existing file with the first statement in the template output starting with that string.

 Template authors can also add this line to their templates which lets Intent know how to try correlate the template expression with that in the existing file.
-When the `// [IntentMatch("…")]` only exists on the template, it is not included in the template output.
+When `// [IntentFully(Match = "…")]` only exists on the template, it is not included in the template output.

 ##### Nested block statements